 Ignorance has played a pivotal role in allowing energy companies like ExxonMobil, BP and Shell to propagate lies every year.
 We need to change the narrative, let's get informed and let's not be afraid to speak about it with people close to us, let's show the data, let's share the various creative ways to have a green future and let's not get bamboozled by the climate crisis deniers or the greenwashing actions of corporates.

-they are just 2 examples of the organizations you can be part of to take part in protests for the climate, feeling part of a group, united by one common interest: survive on this planet.
+they are just 4 examples of the organizations you canjoin to take part in protests or non-violent direct action for the climate; feeling part of a group, united by one common interest... survive on this planet.

 Join form of protests you're comfortable with, have a net of people around you to support you.

-Boycot a product that takes advantage of the planet for mere profit and speak about it with the poepl around you.
+Boycot a product that takes advantage of the planet for mere profit and speak about it with the people around you.